-Monocyte Activation Testing (MAT) medical devices
+Monocyte Activation Testing (MAT) Medical Devices

-MAT the most comprehensive assay
+MAT the most comprehensive assay for testing medical devices

 Testing medical devices for all pyrogens is a must